-SCI Forest Inmate Accused of Assaulting Two Corrections Officers with Makeshift Weapon
+SCI Forest Inmate Accused of Assaulting Two Corrections Officers With Makeshift Weapon

 Bonner then struck the other corrections officer in the face and head, the complaint indicates.

 After Bonner was taken to the ground, officers noticed Bonner was holding a weapon in his hand.
-The officer related he then realized Bonner had struck him in the face and head with the weapon he was holding, the complaint notes.
+The first officer who was interviewed related he then realized Bonner had struck him in the face and head with the weapon he was holding, the complaint notes.

 The officers were able to gain control of the weapon, and additional staff then showed up and Bonner was fully subdued.